-If you're testing out a beta version of macOS Catalina and don't want to risk messing up your system, or just worried about updating your Mac to a new version of macOS (perhaps due to incompatible software), you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.
+If you're worried about updating your Mac to macOS Catalina (perhaps due to incompatible software), or if you are testing a beta version of macOS Catalina and don't want to risk messing up your system, you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.

 Installing the Mac operating system on an external drive is the safest way to get a good look at a new OS without changing anything on your Mac.
 It'll leave your current configuration intact and allow you to play around with Catalina or try out a beta version.

 In this tutorial we explain how to run macOS from an external drive.

 You'll want to use a fast drive if you can - it's worth investing in a USB C or Thunderbolt 3 drive as this will offer the fastest connection.
 If not, at least make sure that you opt for flash storage.

 That drive will need at least 12GB of space, but more is recommended, in fact back when we started running Mojave beta on a 32GB stick we found it wasn't enough once we started using iCloud Desktop and other features that meant that our data started being downloaded.

 If you want to use the external installation as if you are running it on your Mac we suggest you get the biggest USB C/Thunderbolt 3 drive you can afford.

 For buying advice, take a look at our guide to the best external drives for Mac.